stundenblume/woerdclock-software/BTserialchangeHC06/README.md

 BTserialchangeHC06
 ===================

-- is a part of wördclock, an Arduino powered and WS2812B featured Wordclock.
+- is a part of wördclock.
+An Arduino powered and WS2812B featured Wordclock.
 - This is a standalone sketch.
 - You can use it to modify your bluetooth module HC-06 with an Arduino.
 - No serial monitor is required.

+License:
+- This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+- CC BY-NC-SA 4.0
+- To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

 How to connect:
 - Arduino (5V) with BT (Vcc)